Effective: May 24, 2018

 The following security-related audits and certifications are applicable to the Slack services:

-The environment that hosts the Slack services maintains multiple certifications for its data centers, including ISO 27001 compliance, PCI Certification, and SOC reports.
-For more information about their certification and compliance, please visit the AWS Security website and the AWS Compliance website.
+The environment that hosts the Slack services maintains multiple certifications for its data centers, including ISO 27001 compliance, FedRAMP authorization, PCI Certification, and SOC reports.
+For more information about their certification and compliance, please visit the AWS Security website, AWS Compliance website, Google Security website, and Google Compliance website.

 Security Features for Team Members & Administrators